naistangz/Technical_Training/docs/Week10_ConfigurationManagement/README.md

 ## What is Infrastructure as Code?
 - Type of IT setup to automatically manage and provision technology stack for an application through software e.g. Ansible, rather than using a manual process to configure hardware devices and operating systems.
 - Process of managing and provisioning computer data centers through machine-readable definition files e.g YAML or Ruby, rather than physical hardware configuration.
-- Process of automating your infrastructure deployments
+- Process of automating your infrastructure deployments through the use playbooks.

 ## Infrastructure as Code tools
 1. Terraform